 As someone who has spent many days hiring and listening to experts, I have to say the one thing I judge people on is their headshot.
 Why?
 Well, one, because I already know the value of a portrait and two, because I believe that a professional (no matter how experienced you are) should represent themselves as such.

 I recall a convention I was attending in the local area.
 Attendees got to choose which class they wanted to attend based on the title of the class, a short topic definition and the speakers portrait.
-I have to say, I couldn't believe how many of the speakers or experts had submitted amateur photos as there speaker headshots.
+I have to say, I couldn't believe how many of the speakers or experts had submitted amateur photos as their speaker headshots.
 I mean, I'm here trying to learn something from experts who don't even consider their professional image important.
 How am I supposed to take them seriously?
 Is this person that was selected just someone they found to fill in the spots or are they really an expert?
 It was hard to tell.

 What can a professional headshot do for me?

 Well, it immediately elevates your brand.
 As an independent person behind a brand or as part of a team, your image speaks volumes about how you view yourself.
 When someone is looking to invest in you they need to know that you consider yourself important enough to have a professional image of yourself.
 It tells us that you are worthy, confident, and an expert in your field.
 It can attract people to you.
 It can help you stand out from the others in your industry that may not have reached that level of authority yet.

 What if I'm just getting started?

 It's more important than ever to start off with a professional image.
 People will automatically consider you an expert because that is what you are portraying.
 It might even mean the difference between landing that perfect job you want.
 Recruiters go through hundreds, if not thousands of social media profiles.
 Having a great profile image can make them stop and read more about you.
 It may even land you that job.

 It's too expensive.
 Maybe Uncle Joe can take it for me.
 He owns a camera.